golang/website/_content/blog/goroutine-leak-profiles.md

 that same ease can sometimes lead even seasoned developers to make mistakes.
-Fortunately, the Go ecosystem comes equipped with useful tools for debugging, e.g., the [race detectors](/doc/articles/race_detector).

-The existing tools may, nevertheless, miss some concurrency bugs, the most prominent of which is the _goroutine leak_.
+Fortunately, the Go ecosystem comes equipped with useful tools for debugging, e.g., the [race detector](/doc/articles/race_detector), but even existing tools may miss some concurrency bugs, such as the topic of this article, the _goroutine leak_.

 Goroutines synchronize or exchange information via shared concurrency primitives, e.g., channels, locks, and wait groups.